 Good mental wellbeing doesn't mean you're always happy or unaffected by your experiences.
 But poor mental wellbeing can make it more difficult to cope with daily life.”

-Colmers Farm Primary School is working hard to achieve the Wellbeing Award for Schools through Optimus Education.
+Colmers Farm Primary School very proudly achieved the Wellbeing Award for Schools, through Optimus Education, in July 2022.
 Please use the following link to find additional information about this award: Wellbeing Award for Schools.
 Below is our statement of commitment for gaining this award.

 Statement of Commitment for achieving the Wellbeing Award for Schools.